-Scotty’s Castle in Death Valley National Park was almost wiped out of existence in a 2015 Flash Flood.
-Where this part of Death Valley would normally get maybe four inches of rain per year, it had 2.7 inches of rain in less than five hours.
+Scotty’s Castle, that mysterious structure out in Death Valley National Park, was almost wiped out of existence in a 2015 Flash Flood.
+Where this part of Death Valley would normally get maybe four inches of rain per year, it had 2.7 inches of rain in less than five hours!

 In February, I was able to be part of a small group of people to go out and visit the castle.
 To get an update on the recovery and the restoration of the Castle.
 This is a short report on what I learned on the tour of the historic landmark.